-- ✓ A safe and organised space is provided for cultural and religious needs of the local community serving them at times of need, celebrations, festivities, births, marriages and deaths - The pastoral needs, spiritual surgeries and devotional guidance is provided for by an appointed qualified learned respected Imam. - ✓ Daily worship five times a day is organised and the daily prayer services are lead to a timetable. - ✓ Children receive a structured moral, spiritual, cultural and religious education. - ✓ All the children attend a mainstream school for education where all the teaching resources for the school and students are provided for by the charity. - ✓ After school all residential children are provided lunch daily. - ✓ Organised games activities are provided every day at playtime with a range of different sports that include football, basketball, cricket and hockey etc. - $\checkmark$ In the evening the residential children have tutors provided to them to help them with revision for one hour each day. - ✓ Some popular skills development classes are provided including I.T, Tailoring. - $\checkmark$ every two weeks the hostel children are sent home for a weekend the home-trip funded by the charity. - ✓ We have a monthly review of the residential and local children's progress after which is decided on what area we need to work together on their development. - ✓ The Children with the best progress are recognised and rewarded. - ✓ All children are offered from Nursery all the way up to university studies (degree, masters and phd etc) if any of the children choose to pursue these pathways.
+- ✓ A safe and organised space is provided for cultural and religious needs of the local community serving them at times of need, celebrations, festivities, births, marriages and deaths - √ The pastoral needs, spiritual surgeries and devotional guidance is provided for by an appointed qualified learned respected Imam. - ✓ Daily worship five times a day is organised and the daily prayer services are lead to a timetable. - ✓ Children receive a structured moral, spiritual, cultural and religious education. - ✓ All the children attend a mainstream school for education where all the teaching resources for the school and students are provided for by the charity. - ✓ After school all residential children are provided lunch daily. - ✓ Organised games activities are provided every day at playtime with a range of different sports that include football, basketball, cricket and hockey etc. - ✓ In the evening the residential children have tutors provided to them to help them with revision for one hour each day. - ✓ Some popular skills development classes are provided including I.T, Tailoring. - ✓ Every two weeks the hostel children are sent home for a weekend the home-trip funded by the charity. - √ We have a monthly review of the residential and local children's progress after which is decided on what area we need to work together on their development. - ✓ The Children with the best progress are recognised and rewarded. - ✓ All children are offered from Nursery all the way up to university studies (degree, masters and phd etc) if any of the children choose to pursue these pathways. - ✓ Children are provided training about the modern methods of farming, growing seasonal vegetales which can help them to do agribusiness in future.